 You are excited on the one hand about experiencing all a new culture has to offer, you’ve read all the books on cultural differences and brushed up on your language skills, but still – when you’re there, there is this feeling of loneliness when you cannot understand what’s going on around you, when chatter just sounds like noise.

 So how do we cope when (not if) loneliness strikes when we’re in a foreign country; when we crave our favourite snack or to just sit down and talk to someone who understands our plight – who may have gone / is going through similar circumstances?

-Note: This is a sponsored post with Aetna International – providers of health insurance to expats globally.
+Note: This is a sponsored post with Aetna International – providers of health insurance to expats globally and International Citizens.

 I mentioned social media before, not necessarily in a positive way.
 However, if used responsibly, media such as Facebook can be really useful for combatting loneliness, at least in the context of meeting people.

 Depending on how long you’re staying in a place, there’s bound to be a Facebook group that will appeal.
 For example: Digital Nomads – great for remote workers who might be staying short to medium term and wish to meet like-minded people to co-work with.
 Or Expat groups – often centred around people new in the city / country from all walks of life and want to meet others who’re also new.